The Peugeot Story

 1840FIRST COFFEE GRINDER

 The resounding success of the cycle is not an end in itself, but rather an invitation to go further.
-At a time when progress in motorisation is clear, the idea of installing a motor …
+At a time when progress in motorisation is clear, the idea of installing an engine on a cycle is self-evident…

 1898FIRST CAR FACTORY